 As administrator, you need to liaise with the administrator or executor of any such estate/s.
 Seek legal advice before you make any decisions about who exactly gets the relevant share.

-We start by asking about the applicant - the person applying for letters of administration.
+Now we need information about the applicant - the person applying for letters of administration.
 If there is more than one applicant, we start by asking about the first applicant.

 The questions ask about the '(first) applicant' - that may indeed be the only applicant, if there is only one.